I apologize in advance for this terribly whiny saga.

 Not to be deterred from my grand dinner plans, I headed to the kitchen in search of ingredients for one of my favorite meals, Vegetarian Quiche.
 I often make it with those roll-out refrigerated pie crusts, but I knew I didn’t have any on hand.
 Luckily making pie crust is a breeze, so I figured I’d just whip it together from scratch.
 Upon opening the fridge, I realized I was completely out of butter, a key ingredient.
 Suddenly spending only $13 on groceries this week wasn’t seeming like such a good idea.

 I briefly considered making a quick run to Publix but decided against it when I looked out the window at the monsoon that had literally turned our front yard into small lake.

 Still not ready to throw in the towel, I decided I would try my hand at a Crisco-based crust instead.
 A quick Google search found me a new recipe, and I put the shortening in the freezer to chill it.

-30 minutes later, Trouble and I (Princess still wanted no part in this endeavor) went to work on the crust.
+30 minutes later, Annie and I (Maggie still wanted no part in this endeavor) went to work on the crust.
 It was pretty much an instant disaster.
 For the record, 30 minutes in the freezer is NOT long enough to chill shortening for pie crust.
 Of course my problem might have been trying to do it in the food processer (the way I make my butter crust) instead of using a pastry cutter.
 In any case, the crust was a total bust.

 By this time it was starting to get late and the girls were getting hungry.
 It was time for plan B: Barber Stuffed Chicken Breasts served with Betty Crocker Scalloped Potatoes and Steamfresh mixed vegetables.
 (Not exactly the homemade meal I had planned, but there is something to be said for convenience food.)